julian-weinert/CrashSymbal/README.md

 ### Pull requests

-If you want to contribute, send me a pull request.
+If you want to contribute, feel free to send me pull requests!
+But lease follow these simple rules:

+- Double-check your code before sending a pull request
+- Pull requests should always be made agains `develop`
+- Always use tab-indentation!
+- Indent properly!